Azure/azure-sdk-for-python/sdk/contentsafety/azure-ai-contentsafety/README.md

     endpoint = "https://<my-custom-subdomain>.cognitiveservices.azure.com/"
     credential = AzureKeyCredential("<api_key>")
-    client = ContentSafetyClient(endpoint, credential)
+    content_safety_client = ContentSafetyClient(endpoint, credential)
+    blocklist_client = BlocklistClient(endpoint, credential)
     ```

-#### Create a ContentSafetyClient with Microsoft Entra ID token credential
+#### Create a ContentSafetyClient/BlocklistClient with Microsoft Entra ID token credential

-- Step 1: Enable Microsoft Entra ID for your resource
+- Step 1: Enable Microsoft Entra ID for your resource.
-    Please refer to this Cognitive Services authentication document [Authenticate with Microsoft Entra ID.][authenticate_with_microsoft_entra_id] for the steps to enable Microsoft Entra ID for your resource.
+    Please refer to this document [Authenticate with Microsoft Entra ID][authenticate_with_microsoft_entra_id] for the steps to enable Microsoft Entra ID for your resource.

     The main steps are:
   - Create resource with a custom subdomain.
   - Create Service Principal and assign Cognitive Services User role to it.

 - Step 2: Set the values of the client ID, tenant ID, and client secret of the Microsoft Entra application as environment variables: `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`.